top of page

 You will have to be on the staff team of at least 4 competitions during a renewal period of 2 years in order to maintain your certification.
 In this way, safety officers are encouraged to keep current in practical terms.

-Safety officers have additional functionalities on the website available to them such as for example uploading skills test results or registering an event or a new club.
+Safety officers have additional functionalities available to them on the website, such as, for example, uploading skills test results or registering a new event or a new club.

 Match Director